dimanikulin/fva/FVADocMD/LEARNT_AS_DEV.md

 "Nope" - my answer will be.

 &nbsp;&nbsp;&nbsp; Also before creating the code we need to think about [code documentation](./CODEDOCUMENTATION.md).
-Because there are two languages used to create the FVA Software, there also should be:
+Because there are two languages used to create the **FVA Software**, there also should be:
 - **C++** Documentation rules and
 - **Python** Documentation rules
+So I learnt how to document the C++ code using **Doxygen** markdown and build documentation basing on Doxygen markdown.
+O my god, for sure now I know how to configure **Doxygen**.

-## Releasing the code and the docs & Branch strategy
+## Releasing the code and the docs
 &nbsp;&nbsp;&nbsp; One more important point was definition of [building and releasing the product and documentation](./BUILD&RELEASE.md)
 There you can find a